We are committed to protecting the privacy of the information that we collect about you during your time with our service.

 Whose personal information do we collect?

-We collect personal information from our clients and their families, staff, volunteers, foster carers and supporters of Berry Street.
+We collect personal information from our clients and their families, staff, volunteers, foster and kinship carers, donors, and supporters of Berry Street.

 How do we collect your personal information?

-We collect personal information in a number of different ways including through forms, over the telephone and from our website.
-We collect and handle a range of personal information for the purposes of carrying out our services.
+We collect personal information several different ways including directly through conversation, through via referral forms and assessments, over email and telephone and from our website.
+We collect and handle a range of personal information for the purposes of carrying out our delivering services or to carry out activities that support our organisation.

 - residential care